 1. Current deployment: 5G NSA and 5G SA

-2. 5G NSA and 5G SA and 6G SA coexist with or without MRSS.
+2. Intermediate deployment 1: 5G NSA and 5G SA and 6G SA coexist with or without MRSS.
 6G RAN spectrum can be re-farmed, a new band with MRSS, or new FR3 introduction, and can be used with MRSS.

-The deployment example is the same as Figure A.X.1-2 and Figure A.X.2-2.
+3. Intermediate deployment 2: 5G SA and 6G SA coexist with or without MRSS.
+6G RAN spectrum can be re-farmed, a new band with MRSS, or new FR3 introduction, and can be used with MRSS.

 3. Final deployment: 6G SA